Visualizing Deep Neural Networks with Topographic Activation Maps: Related Work

-To explain the output of a \ac{DL} model for an individual input example, the influence of input values on the output can be quantified.
-Attribution techniques aim to compute the relevance of each input value for the output of the \ac{DNN} \cite{Erhan2009,Simonyan2013, Zeiler2014,Springenberg2015, Selvaraju2017, Kindermans2018,Schulz2019}.
-The relevance values are then visualized as a superimposed heat map on the input.
-Commonly, the relevance heat maps are referred to as saliency maps \cite{Simonyan2013}.
-Due to the complexity of \acp{DNN}, it is infeasible to compute the relevance values exactly.
-Therefore, various attribution techniques have been suggested that, for example, compute gradients of the output with respect to the input values \cite{Erhan2009}, combine gradient information with activation values \cite{Selvaraju2017} or decompose the output \cite{Bach2015}.
-Saliency maps are only interpretable if the input data are visually interpretable themselves because the saliency values are superimposed on the input.
-Hence, saliency maps are particularly suitable for image data and data that can be interpreted as image, for example, audio data as spectrograms \cite{Becker2018,Thuillier2018,Perotin2019}.
-Attribution techniques are convenient due to the ease of visually interpreting them but have disadvantages, as well.
-Because saliency maps are computed for individual examples only, it is difficult to draw conclusions about how the model performs its task in general.
-Moreover, some attribution techniques can be misleading because their relevance computation is not strongly enough related to the output \cite{Adebayo2018, Nie2018, Sixt2020}.
+\paragraph{Saliency Maps} To explain the output of a \ac{DNN} for an individual input example, attribution techniques quantify the relevance of each input value for the output \cite{Zeiler2014,Springenberg2015,Kindermans2018,Schulz2019}.
+The relevance values are visualized as a heat map on the input, commonly known as a saliency map \cite{Simonyan2013}.
+Various attribution techniques have been suggested that, for example, compute gradients \cite{Erhan2009}, combine gradient information with activations \cite{Selvaraju2017} or decompose the output \cite{Bach2015}.
+Saliency maps are most suitable for visually interpretable data, for example, images or audio data as spectrograms \cite{Becker2018,Thuillier2018,Perotin2019}.
+However, saliency maps only explain individual examples and some attribution techniques can be misleading because their relevance computation is not strongly enough related to the output \cite{Adebayo2018, Nie2018, Sixt2020}.